-A subtle loss of visioniStock/Marianna-Bettini
+Signs of a brain tumor: A subtle loss of vision

 The motor cortex of the brain initiates and controls muscle movement throughout the body.
 “The right motor cortex controls the left side of your body and the left motor cortex controls the right side of your body,” says Dr. Chen.
-If there are tumors anywhere along this pathway, these signals are completely disrupted and the result is loss of function.”
+“If there are tumors anywhere along this pathway, these signals are completely disrupted and the result is loss of function.”
 If you have a brain tumor, you may not experience pain in your limbs, but your left or right leg or arm may not respond the way you’re used to—or at all.
-Here are subtle signs of cancer men are likely to ignore.
+Weak legs may also mean that you have a vitamin D deficiency.
+Don’t miss these 13 subtle signs of cancer that men are likely to ignore.

-Moody feelings and risky behavioriStock/SIphotography
+Signs of a brain tumor: Moody feelings and risky behavior

-“Patients suffering from a brain tumor may develop depression, anger or anxiety, even if they don’t commonly exhibit these types of emotions,” says Sumeet Vadera, M.D., neurosurgeon at University of California Irvine.
+“Patients suffering from a brain tumor may develop depression, anger, or anxiety, even if they don’t commonly exhibit these types of emotions,” says Sumeet Vadera, MD, neurosurgeon at the University of California, Irvine.
 “This is related to tumor irritation or compression of portions of the frontal lobe, which is responsible for many of our personality traits.”
-Patients may also experience changes in behavior including becoming more angry or agitated, meddling in more risky behaviors, acting overtly sexual or showing loss of inhibition.
+Patients with signs of a brain tumor may also experience changes in behavior, including becoming more angry or agitated, meddling in more risky behaviors, acting overtly sexual, or showing loss of inhibition.
 “A large, slowly growing tumor in the frontal lobe can even alter personality and judgment so far as to be mistaken for criminal behavior or psychiatric problems,” says Dr. Chen.

-Loss of hearing or ear ringing
+Signs of a brain tumor: Loss of hearing or ear ringing